-M ECHANICAL and hydraulic components in vehicles have been replaced by electronic components since the 1970's.
-These in-vehicle electronic systems employ electronic control units (ECU) which are embedded systems with, e.g., a micro controller, sensors and actuators.
+M ECHANICAL and hydraulic components in vehicles have been replaced by electronic components since the 1970s.
+These in-vehicle electronic systems employ electronic control units (ECUs), which are embedded systems with, e.g., a microcontroller, sensors, and actuators.
 Communication networks enable the information exchange among ECUs to support most of their tasks.
-Today more than 70 ECUs exchange around 2500 signals in luxury cars [1], [2].
+These days, more than 70 ECUs exchange around 2500 signals in luxury cars [1], [2].

-The communication networks in vehicles transmit signal data encapsulated in messages.
+The communication networks in vehicles transmit signal data that are encapsulated in messages.
 Most of these messages are real-time messages, i.e., their timely delivery must be guaranteed.
-Technically, pre-computed message schedules have to be supplied to meet such timing requirements.
+Technically, precomputed message schedules have to be supplied to meet such timing requirements.
 In addition, considering the fast growth in the number of ECUs and signals in automotive electronics, the communication must be efficient to provide system extensibility.

-One of the first in-vehicle communication networks for automotive systems is the Controller Area Network (CAN) [2], [3].
-It can provide bounded delay communication among ECUs at data rates between 125 kbit/s to 1 Mbit/s, and is currently the most widely used in-vehicle network.
-However, it is not suitable for novel applications such as electronic components of power train or x-by-wire applications, which are hard real-time in nature, and require high-speed, robust, and predictable communication.
-The first attempts to meet these demands are Time-triggered CAN (TTCAN, [4]), Timetriggered Protocol (TTP, [5], [6]) and ByteFlight [7].
-TTCAN and TTP are time-triggered technologies with predictable medium access, whereas ByteFlight is based on flexible Time Division Multiple Access (FTDMA), which aims at an efficient bandwidth use.
+One of the first in-vehicle communication networks for automotive systems is the controller area network (CAN) [2], [3].
+It can provide bounded delay communication among ECUs at data rates between 125 kb/s and 1 Mb/s and is currently the most widely used in-vehicle network.
+However, it is not suitable for novel applications such as electronic components of the power train or x-by-wire applications, which are hard real time in nature, and require high-speed, robust, and predictable communication.
+The first attempts to meet these demands are time-triggered CAN (TTCAN [4]), time-triggered protocol (TTP [5], [6]), and ByteFlight [7].
+TTCAN and TTP are time-triggered technologies with predictable medium access, whereas ByteFlight is based on flexible time-division multiple access (FTDMA), which aims at efficient bandwidth use.